Hierarchical matching, separately at each hierarchical level

 if

-, the maximum string distance to use to classify matches (i.e. a string distance less than or equal tofuzzy_dist
+fuzzy = TRUE, the maximum string distance to use to classify matches (i.e. a string distance less than or equal tofuzzy_distwill be considered matching).
+Defaults to1L.- dict

 optional dictionary for recoding values within the hierarchical columns of